romelbonnie/geodude/README.md

 ### Key Features
  - Todo list functionality includes adding, updating, removing and fetching todo items
-   - Use MongoDB for database
+   - Used MongoDB for database

 ### Local Setup
  1. **Clone the repository and navigate to the project directory**: